Inflation -- who cares? Monetary Policy in Times of Low Attention: Optimal Monetary Policy

 In sum, the optimal policy problem is given by

 subject to

-with $\varepsilon^u_t \sim i.i.N.\left(0,\sigma^2_u\right)$ and $ \varepsilon^r_t \sim i.i.N.\left(0,\sigma^2_{r^n}\right)$ and \eqref{elb} is the lower-bound constraint.\footnote{I solve this numerically by recursifying the Lagrangian, as in \citet{marcet2019recursive}.
-See Appendix \ref{app:solution} for details.} All variables are in percent deviations from their respective steady state, except the nominal interest rate and the natural rate which are in absolute deviations.
-In Appendix \ref{app:otr}, I derive the optimal target rule in this economy.
+with $\varepsilon^u_t \sim i.i.N.\left(0,\sigma^2_u\right)$ and $ \varepsilon^r_t \sim i.i.N.\left(0,\sigma^2_{r^n}\right)$ and \eqref{elb} is the lower-bound constraint.\footnote{I solve this numerically by recursifying the constrained optimization problem, as in \citet{marcet2019recursive}.} All variables are in percent deviations from their respective steady state, except the nominal interest rate and the natural rate which are in absolute deviations.